Pointwise order of generalized Hofstadter functions G, H and beyond: Counting letters

 In particular, we obtain the following proposition.

 \begin{proposition} For $k>1$ and $n\ge 0$,

-Hence $\partial F_k(n)$ is 0 if and only if $x_k[n]=1$ and $1$ otherwise. \end{proposition} \begin{proof} Direct use of the previous equation in the particular case $j=1$.
+Hence $\partial F_k(n)$ is 0 if and only if $x_k[n]=1$, and $1$ otherwise. \end{proposition} \begin{proof} Direct use of the previous equation in the particular case $j=1$.
 Alternatively, one may use Equation~\eqref{e:FCi} for $i=1$, and then the recursive definition of $F_k$.

-Afterwards, we get $F_k(n{+}1){-}F_k(n) = 1 - (C_k^{(=1)}(n{+}1){-}C_k^{(=1)}(n))$, which is $0$ if and only if $x_k[n]=1$ and $1$ otherwise. \end{proof}
+Afterwards, we get $F_k(n+1) - F_k(n) = 1 - (C_k^{(=1)}(n+1) - C_k^{(=1)}(n))$, which is $0$ if and only if $x_k[n]=1$ and $1$ otherwise. \end{proof}

-This important link between $\partial F_k$ and $x_k$ helps transferring many properties of one to the other.
-In particular, $\partial F_k$ cannot have two consecutive zeros, and it admits up to~$k$ consecutive ones but not~$k{+}1$.
+This important link between $\partial F_k$ and $x_k$ helps us to transfer many properties from one to the other.
+In particular, $\partial F_k$ cannot have two consecutive zeros, and it admits up to~$k$ consecutive ones but not~$k+1$.